adamdehaven/change-git-author/README.md

 Allows the script to run successfully in a non-interactive shell (assuming all required flags are set), bypassing the confirmation prompt.

+### git-dir

+- Usage: `-d`, `--git-dir`

+Set the path to the repository (".git" directory) if it differs from the current directory.
+It can be an absolute path or relative path to current working directory.

+This option should be used in conjunction with the `--work-tree` flag.

+### work-tree

+- Usage: `-w`, `--work-tree`

+Set the path to the working tree.
+It can be an absolute path or a path relative to the current working directory.

 > **WARNING**
 >
 > By passing the `--force` flag (along with all other required flags), **there is no turning back**. > Once you start the script, the process will start and can severely damage your repository if stopped prematurely.